 While the OFR's attorneys can respond to inquiries from the public and regulated entities regarding the OFR's legal responsibilities and authority, it is prohibited from providing private legal representation or advice.
 Any person seeking advice about their personal legal rights or responsibilities should seek counsel from a private attorney.
 If you do not know an attorney, you should contact the “Florida Bar Lawyer Referral Service” which may be reached at 800-342-8011 or online at www.floridabar.org.

-The Inspector General Act of 1994 created an Office of Inspector General in each state agency "as a central point for coordination of and responsibility for activities that promote accountability, integrity, and efficiency in government."
-Under the guidance of the Inspector General (IG), this office performs audits, investigations and other engagements “for the purpose of promoting economy and efficiency in the administration of, or preventing and detecting fraud and abuse in, its programs and operations.”More Information
+The Florida Inspector General Act of 1994 created an Office of Inspector General in each state agency "as a central point for coordination of and responsibility for activities that promote accountability, integrity, and efficiency in government."
+The OFR Office of Inspector General performs audits, investigations and other engagements for the purpose of promoting economy and efficiency and preventing and detecting fraud and abuse in OFR’s programs and operations.More Information